kaminomisosiru/SublimeMicrosoftTranslator/README.md

 + `api_key`: Set your Translator Text API key.
 + `show_result_in_new_file`: If `true`, the translation result is outputted to a new file; otherwise, the the translation result is showed on blow panel.
-+ `profanity`: Profanities should be treated in translations.
-Possible values are: `NoAction` (default), `Marked` or `Deleted`.
-See [Handle profanity](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-translate?tabs=curl#handle-profanity) for more details.
 + `from`: Set 'translate from' language code .
 + `to`: Set 'translate to' language code.